SoftwareHeritage/swh-docs/docs/faq/index.rst

 What are the must read docs before I start contributing?
 --------------------------------------------------------

-We recommend you read the top links listed at from the `documentation home page
+We recommend you read the top links listed at from the :ref:`documentation home page
-<https://docs.softwareheritage.org/devel/index.html>`__ in order: getting started,
+<swh-docs>` in order: getting started,
 contributing, and architecture, as well as the data model.

 Where can I see the getting started guide for developers?